 CB Bhattacharya is the H.J.
 Zoffer Chair in Sustainability and Ethics at the Katz Graduate School of Business, University of Pittsburgh.
 He is a world renowned expert in business strategy innovation aimed at increasing both business and social value.
 His research and teaching focuses specifically on how companies can use underleveraged “intangible assets” such as corporate identity, reputation, corporate social responsibility and sustainability to strengthen stakeholder relationships and drive firm market value.

-Prof. Bhattacharya has published over 100 articles and has over 23,000 citations per Google Scholar.
+Prof. Bhattacharya has published over 100 articles and has over 35,000 citations per Google Scholar.
+His latest book entitled Small Actions Big Difference: Leveraging Corporate Sustainability to Drive Business and Societal Value was published by Routledge in 2019.
 He is co-author of the book Leveraging Corporate Responsibility: The Stakeholder Route to Maximizing Business and Social Value and co-editor of the book Global Challenges in Responsible Business, both published by Cambridge University Press.
+He also co-authored Why Do Boycotts Sometimes Increase Sales?
+Consumer Activism in the Age of Political Polarization with Michael Neureiter, which is published in Business Horizons.
 He has served on the Editorial Review Boards and served as Editor of special issues of many leading international publications.
 Prof. Bhattacharya is the founder of the Center for Sustainable Business as well as the ESMT Sustainable Business Roundtable, a forum with more than 25 multinational members, aimed at discussing opportunities and challenges in mainstreaming sustainability practices within organizations.
 In 2007 he started the Stakeholder Marketing Consortium with support from the Aspen Institute.

 Prof. Bhattacharya is part of a select group of faculty that has been named twice to Business Week’s Outstanding Faculty list.
 He has been recognized by both Thomson Reuters and Google Scholar as one of the top cited scholars in his field.
 He has won several best paper awards, teaching awards and research prizes.
 He was also a finalist for the Aspen Institute’s Faculty Pioneer Award in 2007.
 In addition, he received the Emory Williams Distinguished Teaching Award in 1995, the highest teaching award at Emory University.